coralogix/workshops/docs/otel/about-opentelemetry.md

 **No one negotiates for HTTP, SQL, HTTPS, TCP etc every year- so why should anyone negotiative for observability formats and agents?
 These should be based open standards and included as part of day-to-day system building and operations.**

 OpenTelemetry formats and tracing instrumentation allow for devops, operations, and development to scale infinitely without worry of vendor lock-in or future risk to an environment due to proprietary software.

-The [Cloud Native Compute Foundation](https://www.cncf.io/) publishes standards like Kubernetes and others that are the leading standards in the industry.